Supervised Contrastive Learning for Detecting Anomalous Driving Behaviours from Multimodal Videos: Related Work

-Chen et al. \cite{chen2020simple} added a projection head consisting of several feed forwarded layers in front of an encoder that improved quality of learned representation.
+Chen et al. \cite{chen2020simple} added a projection head consisting of several feed-forward layers in front of an encoder that improved the quality of learned representation.
 They showed that models with unsupervised pre-training with CL achieved better than their supervised counterparts.
 Khosla et al. \cite{khosla2020supervised} extended this idea for supervised CL to leverage labels present in the data.
-Their results achieved better results with Resnet-200 on ImageNet dataset.
-They also showed that supervised CL outperformed over cross-entropy on other datasets and two ResNet variants.
-This aprroach was shown to be robust to data corruptions, and stable to the choice of optimizers and data augmentations.
+Their results achieved better results with Resnet-200 on the ImageNet dataset.
+They also showed that supervised CL outperformed cross-entropy on other datasets and two ResNet variants.
+This approach was shown to be robust to data corruptions, and stable to the choice of optimizers and data augmentations.
 CL has been used in anomaly detection with success.
 Zheng et al. \cite{zheng2021generative} applied self-supervised CL on graph neural networks for anomaly detection and outperformed state-of-the-art methods on several datasets.
-Wang et al. \cite{wang2020cluster} developed a cluster attention contrast approach to learn distinct subcategories of normality to distinguish it from anomalous events.

-Kopuklu et al. introduced the driver anomaly dataset containing $783$ minutes of overall video data collected from $31$ individual, using top and down fitted depth and IR cameras.
+Kopuklu et al. \cite{kopuklu2021driver} introduced the driver anomaly dataset containing $783$ minutes of overall video data collected from $31$ individuals, using top and down fitted depth and IR cameras.
 They applied a supervised CL approach (the neural network architecture was the same as Chen et al. \cite{chen2020simple}) that achieved better results than cross-entropy loss on detecting anomalous driving behaviours.
-The work presented in this paper presents modifications on Kopuklu et al. \cite{kopuklu2021driver} in terms of loss function, including projection head and leveraging manual labelling to obtain improved results on $7$ out of $9$ camera modalities and support them with statistical testing.
+The work presented in this paper presents modifications on Kopuklu et al. \cite{kopuklu2021driver} in terms of a new loss function and including projection head during test phase to obtain improved results on six out of nine camera modalities and support them with statistical testing.